calvinalkan/better-wordpress-hooks/README.md

 ### Terminology

-In the following Wordpress actions and filters will be referred to as **events**.
-Hook callbacks, be it a class or an anonymous closure are referred to as **event listeners**.
+In the following WordPress actions and filters will be referred to as **events**.
+Hook callbacks, be it a class or an anonymous closure will be referred to as **event listeners**.

 ### Entry Point

-BetterWpHooks was built in mind with how the Wordpress plugin ecosystem works.
-Unlike many other packages that try to modernize Wordpress BetterWpHooks **can be used by an unlimited amount of plugins at the same time without conflicts**.
+BetterWpHooks was built in mind with how the WordPress plugin ecosystem works.
+Unlike many other packages that try to modernize WordPress BetterWpHooks **can be used by an unlimited amount of plugins at the same time without conflicts**.

 The main entry point to the library is the trait `BetterWpHooksFacade`([src](https://github.com/calvinalkan/better-wordpress-hooks/blob/master/src/Traits/BetterWpHooksFacade.php))
 .

-By creating a custom class which uses this Trait you gain access to your own instance of the core of the library.
+By creating a custom class that uses this Trait you gain access to your instance of the core of the library.

-In the following we are going to assume that we are using this library inside a plugin called **AcmePlugin**.
+In the following, we are going to assume that we are using this library inside a plugin called **AcmePlugin**.

 ```php
 use BetterWpHooks\Traits\BetterWpHooksFacade;